satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

    python direct_sender.py --ip RECEIVER_IP --video ../video/zidane.mp4 --metrics-port 8000
    ```

-Replace SENDER_IP with the sender's IP address and RECEIVER_IP with the receiver's IP address.

-This will:
-- Apply traffic control on the sender PC
-- Send the current settings to the receiver in real-time
-- Measure performance on the receiver
-- Generate graphs showing commanded vs. measured values

 ### Option 2: All-in-One on Receiver (Simplest)

-If you want the simplest setup:

 ```bash
 # On receiver PC: